Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns/cleaner.md

 - _Zone:DNS:Edit_

-It operates in two steps, one to download the records and another to make any requested changes.

 ## Running

+Clear mode operates in two steps, one to download the records and another to make any requested changes.

 #### Default Behavior